-- iii. the structure and the associated utilities must be designed and constructed in accordance with the approved flood proofing guidelines of the Department and entrances and exits from the building can be safely used without hindrance in the event of a flood, and, - iv. the proposed use of the facility and site will not involve any storage of pollutants such as fuels, chemicals, pesticides etc., and, - v. additional conditions which may be appropriate for specific projects and included in a permit issued under Section 48 of the Act.
+- flooding situation for other properties, and, - iii. the structure and the associated utilities must be designed and constructed in accordance with the approved flood proofing guidelines of the Department and entrances and exits from the building can be safely used without hindrance in the event of a flood, and, - iv. the proposed use of the facility and site will not involve any storage of pollutants such as fuels, chemicals, pesticides etc., and, - v. additional conditions which may be appropriate for specific projects and included in a permit issued under Section 48 of the Act.